mgrahamjo/payload/README.md

 });
 ```

 But watch out!
-Like other non-annotated AMD implementations, this shorthand syntax isn't minification-safe unless you account for it in a build step.
-I haven't yet published a plugin for that.
+Like other non-annotated AMD implementations, this shorthand syntax isn't minification-safe unless you account for it in a build step (see [grunt-payload](https://github.com/mgrahamjo/grunt-payload));

 ### Export modules